ibm-cloud-docs/loadbalancer-service/troubleshooting-provisioning.md

 {:important: .important}
 {:support: data-reuse='support'}

-# Load Balancer Provisioning Troubleshooting
+# Load balancer provisioning troubleshooting
 {: #load-balancer-provisioning-troubleshooting}

 This topic provides information on common issues you may encounter while creating a new instance of {{site.data.keyword.loadbalancer_full}}.
+{: shortdesc}

 ## Insufficient IP addresses in your subnet
 {: #insufficient-ip-addresses-in-your-subnet}